ThaiCao/saikou-anime/README.md

    <a href="https://github.com/saikou-app/saikou/releases"><img src="https://img.shields.io/github/downloads/saikou-app/saikou/total?color=%233DDC84&logo=android&logoColor=%23fff&style=for-the-badge"></a>
 </p>

 Saikou is crafted based on simplistic yet state-of-the-art elegance.
-It is an [Anilist](https://anilist.co/) only client, which also lets you stream-download Anime & Manga.
+It is an [Anilist](https://anilist.co/) only client, which also lets you stream/download Anime & Manga.
 <br><br>
-<i>Saikou (最高; Sai-kō) literally means the best in japanese.
-Well, we would like to say this is the best open source app for anime and manga on Android, but hey, Try it out yourself & judge!
+<i>Saikou (最高; Sai-kō) literally means the best in Japanese.
+Well, we would like to say this is the best open source app for anime and manga on Android, but hey, try it out yourself & judge!
 </i>
 <br>
 <br>